jonbstrong/blog/_posts/2015-04-14-beyond-wordpress.markdown

 ###Cons
 - Readers tend to stay on the platform rather than following any Call To Action
-- Nearly no way to customize
+- Nearly no way to customise

 ###Recommendations
 - Use publications or contact the owners of large ones ([here's an out of date list](http://foorious.com/etc/list-of-medium-collections/)) to be featured there to get more views
 - Share drafts of your posts with others - when they comment and you share the post afterwards, their twitter handles will all be mentioned & they will naturally repost
-- Medium can be used to repost your own content originally hosted elswhere
+- Medium can be used to repost your own content originally hosted elsewhere

 ____